Updated · Jun 07, 2023

 So what does HDR mean in modern times?

-In short – better contrast ratio and more authentic colors.
+In short – a better contrast ratio and more authentic colors.

 The whole idea of HDR is to make images more like what your eyes see in the real world.